rankoo12/hate-speech-reddit/docs/plan.md

 Enriched user history for approximately two months

+Core design decision:

+We always scrape the newest posts from selected subreddits (no Reddit search).
+We do not pre-filter posts by simple keywords.
+Every collected post is scored using a rule-based risk model.
+Thresholds on the risk score determine which posts and users are considered risky.

 This plan defines the pipeline, architecture, modules, and development steps.

 1. Data Collection Strategy (HTML Scraping)